hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/0-welcome.md

 Or we ice-skate in the winter.
 On our daily commute we easily pass ten different windmills.

-And the office cafeteria serves stroopwafels ONLY.
+And when it's lunch time, the office cafeteria serves stroopwafels ONLY.
 I actually brought some with me, because we have plenty of them.
 So feel free to grab one after the talk.
 Or DURING the talk, if you get bored.
-I didn't say WHEN you get bored, I said IF you get bored!
+I didn't say WHEN you get bored, mind you, I said IF you get bored!
+There's a difference!